Proto-Sinaitic script: Wadi el-Hol inscriptions

-The Wadi el-Hol inscriptions (وادي الهول Wādī al-Hawl 'Ravine of Terror') were carved on the stone sides of an ancient high-desert military and trade road linking Thebes and Abydos, in the heart of literate Egypt.
+The two Wadi el-Hol inscriptions (وادي الهول Wādī al-Hawl 'Ravine of Terror') were carved on the stone sides of an ancient high-desert military and trade road linking Thebes and Abydos, in the heart of literate Egypt.
 They have been dated to somewhere between 1900 and 1800 BC.
-They are in a wadi in the Qena bend of the Nile, at approx. 25°57′N 32°25′E, among dozens of hieratic and hieroglyphic inscriptions..
+They are in a wadi in the Qena bend of the Nile, at approx. 25°57′N 32°25′E, among dozens of hieratic and hieroglyphic inscriptions.
 Rock inscriptions in the valley appear to show the oldest examples of phonetic alphabetic writing discovered to date.

 The inscriptions are graphically very similar to the Serabit inscriptions, but show a greater hieroglyphic influence, such as a glyph for a man that was apparently not read alphabetically: The first of these (h1) is a figure of celebration [Gardiner A28], whereas the second (h2) is either that of a child [Gardiner A17] or of dancing [Gardiner A32].
-If the latter, h1 and h2 may be graphic variants (such as two hieroglyphs both used to write the Canaanite word hillul "jubilation") rather than different consonants.
+If the latter, h1 and h2 may be graphic variants (such as two hieroglyphs both used to write the Canaanite word hillul "jubilation" corresponding to הלל hallel or hillel in Hebrew) rather than different consonants.

 A28 A17 A32 Hieroglyphs representing, reading left to right, celebration, a child, and dancing.
 The first appears to be the prototype for h1, while the latter two have been suggested as the prototype for h2.

 Brian Colless has published a translation of the text, in which some of the signs are treated as logograms (representing a whole word, not just a single consonant) or rebuses: